Paddy Dow: Carlton (2017–2023)

 Carlton selected Dow with their first pick, number three overall, in the 2017 AFL draft.
 He made his AFL debut in the twenty-six point loss to at the Melbourne Cricket Ground in the opening round of the 2018 season.
 After the twenty-point loss to in round 15, in which he recorded 20 disposals and 4 tackles, he earned the round nomination for the 2018 AFL Rising Star award.
 He played a total of 20 games in his debut year, averaging more than 14 disposals per game.

 In March 2018, Dow signed a three-year contract extension with Carlton, committing his future to the club until 2022.

-St Kilda (2024-Present)
+St Kilda (2024-2026)

 At the end of 2023 after difficulties breaking into Carlton's AFL side, Dow was traded to St Kilda.

+During the Christmas break following the 2024 AFL season, Dow contracted an infection which required three bouts of knee surgery.
+In August of 2025, he broke his collarbone in a VFL match against Richmond.
+Dow did not play a game during the 2025 AFL season due to injuries, but signed a one-year contract extension to the end of 2026 towards season's end.

+At the end of the 2026 AFL season Dow was delisted by St Kilda.

 Personal life

 Dow is currently studying a Bachelor of Business at Deakin University.
-He is the older brother of midfielder Thomson Dow.
+He is the older brother of former midfielder Thomson Dow.